 Keeping track of who gets what accommodation?
 That’s another story.
 (And if you’re confused about accommodations versus modifications, etc., click here to learn the difference!)

-Slip these forms into your teacher binder to reference during school meetings, phone calls, and parent conferences.
-They’re also perfect to leave along with substitute teacher plans, so I keep one in my sub binder (sub tub).
+Keep your teacher binder stocked with these forms to reference during meetings, phone calls, and parent conferences.
+They’re also perfect for leaving with substitute teacher plans, so I keep one in my sub binder (sub tub).

-These forms also make terrific reference and documentation tools during meetings because they provide a range of supports that can be discussed.
-After the meeting, simply photocopy and distribute.
+These forms also make excellent reference and documentation tools during meetings because they provide a range of supports that can be discussed.
+Then, after the meeting, simply photocopy and distribute.

 How I complete my forms:

-Before school even starts, I complete a form for all of my students who are on an IEP or a 504.
-I keep those in a section of my teaching binder along with my lesson plans, grade book, and other important forms.
-I also stash a few blank copies that I can fill out as needed during meetings with my fellow teachers.
+Before the school year even begins, I fill out these essential forms for all of my students who have an IEP or 504.
+I store those forms in a section of my teaching binder alongside my lesson plans, grade book, and other important forms.
+I also stash some blank copies that I can fill out when needed during meetings with colleagues or parents.

 Need to write an IEP or 504?

-If you’re writing an IEP or 504 you’ll find this checklist useful to strategize with teachers and parents.
+If you’re writing an IEP or 504, you’ll find this checklist helpful when collaborating and strategizing with teachers and parents.

 How do I get this IEP checklist?